 About the Darling Marine Center

 The Darling Marine Center is a proud part of the University of Maine, the state’s Land and Sea Grant University.
-Since its founding in 1965, the DMC has been an active center of marine research, education, outreach.
+Since its founding in 1965, the DMC has been an active center of marine and environmental research, education, and outreach.
 The DMC brings unique strengths and opportunities to UMaine by virtue of its waterfront facilities, resident expertise, and the surrounding community.

 The DMC welcomes scientists and students from UMaine and around the world throughout the year to the campus in Walpole, Maine.
 Our location and facilities enable scientists and students to easily engage in field and laboratory studies of coastal and marine ecosystems.
 In addition to supporting university research and education, the DMC also actively engages with fishermen, aquaculture entrepreneurs, marine industry professionals, and community members through collaborative research, workforce development, and business incubation programs.